Never get into a stranger’s car. Never get into a stranger’s car.

 Dr. Schutkeker wasn’t the only expert investigators consulted

-in their quest to determine whether the shootings and cabbie slayings were linked.
+in the quest to determine whether the shootings and cabbie slayings were linked.

 Famed FBI profiler John Douglas drew up a forensic analysis of the crimes’ probable perpetrators